 In 1946, Elga was linked to Galerie Hörhammer in Helsinki, one of the leading galleries in Helsinki for much of the 20th century.
 She participated in a total of six different co-exhibitions in 1946, including one in Oslo.

 In 1947 she participated in a total of ten exhibitions, two of which were in Stockholm.
 In Tampere, she had a large solo exhibition in January with 35 works, 25 oils and ten pastels.
 Here, too, she got a lot of attention and nice reviews and the paintings sold well.
 It is with great help from the sales revenues in 1945 to 1947 that the next move and house construction can take place.

 In 1945, the young couple, Elga was 23 years old and Seppo 25, decided to leave Helsinki.
 They just got married and recently got a home and a studio.
 Elga just had an exhibition success and an artist career is starting to take shape.
 But they wanted to build a house, isolated enough to provide peace of mind, and in a scenic area to provide inspiration.
 The choice fell on the area around the church village of Ruovesi and the lake of the same name north of Tampere.
 Ruovesi also had a historical role in Finland's cultural heritage with painters such as Akseli Gallen-Kallela, Hugo Simberg, Werner Holmberg and Ellen Thesleff all living and working in the area at some time.

 Seppo knew the surroundings.
 He was born in Vaasa but grew up and went to school in Tampere.
-During his youth he had also been to Ruovesi, which is about 80 kilometres north of Tampere, in the same lake system that starts at Tampere, and continues north to Virdois.
+During his youth he had also been to Ruovesi, about 80 kilometres north of Tampere, and a part of the same lake system that starts at Tampere, and continues north to Virdois.

 They draw out a plot of land on the map and negotiate with the landowner.
 They thought the price was a little high, which could be seen in their faces.
 The landowner whispered: Haggle.